Onbathu Kuzhi Sampath: Soundtrack

 The songs are composed by Va Charlie.

 Release

 The film was scheduled to release on 24 July 2020 before the release was delayed to 15 August 2020, hence coinciding with Indian Independence Day.

 Reception

-The Times of India gave the film a rating of one-and-a-half out of five stars and noted that "For most parts of the film, his characters remain generic and we are hardly surprised by their actions".
+The Times of India gave the film a rating of 1.5/5 stars and noted that "For most parts of the film, his characters remain generic and we are hardly surprised by their actions".
 The Hindu Tamil Thisai praised the performances of the lead cast, but criticized the lack of romantic scenes needed for films in the romantic genre.
-Dinamalar gave the film a rating of two-and-a-quarter out of five stars.
+Dinamalar gave the film a rating of 2.25/5 stars.